aesirkth/ground-control/README.md

 ## Gateways

 Gatewayss are added between the Ground Station Computer(s) and the Rocket and between the Ground Station Computer(s) and the Launch Pad System.
 Their role is to allow wireless communication between the Ground Station Computer and the Rocket subsystems.
-The interfaces are only forwarders.
+The gateways are only forwarders.
 There is no logic embeded into them.

 Here is a schematic of the data flow trough the gateways :

 ![telemetry_link](/doc/diagrams/gateway.png)

-`BONJOUR` is a unique string sent on serial connection initiation that is used to identify the Telemetry Interface and the LPS Interface amoung all the serial devices connected to the Dashboard Computer
+`BONJOUR` is a unique string sent on serial connection initiation that is used to identify the Telemetry Gateway and the LPS Gateway amoung all the serial devices connected to the Dashboard Computer

 >The diagram was made with [draw.io](https://www.draw.io)<br>
 >To make changes to it, edit the source file `/doc/diagrams/gateway.xml`